Open-CK/OpenCK/OpenCK/UI/README.md

-## User Interface
+# src/UI

-This folder contains the vast majority of the User Interface code for CK, in addition to backend hooks.
+This folder contains the sources for the UI classes in OpenCK.

-The recommended way of editing/adding on to the UI is via Qt's UI Designer via the .ui file.